SecureStackCo/visualizing-software-supply-chain/README.md

 ## 1. People

+These are the individuals or teams of people that are needed to write, build and deploy software.

 ### What's in scope?

 * Software engineers
 * QA team
+* DevOps team

+### Examples

+peter.small@cheapcryptobank.com, roger.moore@cheapcryptobank.com

 ## 2. Local Environments

+This includes any local applications, configurations, or other dependencies that are needed to for the people building software to successfully do their job.

 ### What's in scope?